matchdav/figr/README.md

 ## figr

-# Autobootstrap your config files.
+Autobootstrap your config.
+Looks for $CWD/config and loads the config files into a config object.

 # Installation